syahanwar/SES-Cloud-Homework/readme.md

 Inside your public repository.
 It must contain

-1. URL to access your deployed website for task 1.
+1. URL to access your deployed website for task 1
-2. Architecture diagram for task 1.
+2. Architecture diagram for task 1
-3. Architecture diagram for Task 2 of the homework.
+3. Architecture diagram for Task 2 of the homework